-- 1. All rosters and entries shall be submitted by the date specified by the State Host.
+1. All rosters and entries shall be submitted by the date specified by the State Host.
 The district host must complete state meet entries and submit entry sheet to be double checked by each of the teams from the district, before submitting to the state host.
 If submitted electronically you must also submit hard copy.
 Swimming Rosters must be typed and in alphabetical order.
-Each age group shall be on a separate roster. - 2.
-A district having only one team participating in swimming and diving may enter the State Meet, provided all rules and regulations concerning entry and eligibility as described in this Manual are met.
+Each age group shall be on a separate roster.

-- 3. Individual competitors may enter a maximum of two individual swimming events, two relay events, and two diving events in which he/she has qualified for at the agency or district meet. - 4.
+- 2. A district having only one team participating in swimming and diving may enter the State Meet, provided all rules and regulations concerning entry and eligibility as described in this Manual are met. - 3.
+Individual competitors may enter a maximum of two individual swimming events, two relay events, and two diving events in which he/she has qualified for at the agency or district meet. - 4.
 Relay teams must be composed of members from one Agency team, and not a district-wide relay team or participants from more than one Agency Team.
 Names of relay entries must be submitted to the state host prior to the state entry deadline with the understanding that they can be changed prior to their competition.
 Agencies are allowed two alternates per relay event (to be used in the event of injury or sickness) and these alternates must already be on the official GRPA roster. - 5.
 All agencies must enter swimmers as a team on Official Roster Forms.
 Entries must be made by Agencies and not to be entered by associations, leagues, or individual teams. - 6.
 The Recreation Agencies will be responsible for the entries and all monies getting to and being paid to the State and to the State Host. - 7.
-If an individual competitor swims up in an age division for relay competition, he/she may swim their individual events in their age-eligible division throughout the entire meet. - 8.
+If an individual competitor swims up in an age division for relay competition, he/she may swim their individual events in their age-eligible division throughout the entire meet.
+However, if an individual swims up in an age division for one relay (example free), they must also compete up an age division if entered in second relay (example medley).
+Swimmers cannot compete in different age divisions for different relays. - 8.
 In all events, a maximum of three (3) entries will be accepted in any classification.
 Any ties at the district or agency competition must be decided before entries are sent to the state host.
 Four (4) or more entries will not be accepted by the state host.